wp-plugins/wp-filebase/readme.txt

 *	Search integration
 *	Automatic synchronization of file system and database

 You can see a [live demo on my Website](http://fabi.me/downloads/ "WP-Filebase demo") For support, please [leave a message on my blog](http://fabi.me/wordpress-plugins/wp-filebase-file-download-manager/#postcomment "Post comment").
 When having trouble don't forget to post PHP and Wordpress version!
 Any ideas/feature requests are welcome.

-**Note when updrading from an earlier version than 0.2.1:** Since 0.2.1 WP-Filebase uses a different shortcode format.
+**Note when updating to 0.2.1:** Since 0.2.1 WP-Filebase uses a different shortcode format.
 Old tags can be easily converted with the built-in converter.
 Please backup your database and run the converter right after the update.
 You should also run a filebase sync!
-**Important:** Don't upgrade to 0.2.1 or later if you are still running old PHP 4!
-It only runs on PHP 5 and later!
+**Important:** Don't upgrade to 0.2.1 if you are still running old PHP 4!
+WP-Filebase 0.2.1 only runs on PHP 5 and later!

 If you want to translate WP-Filebase in your language, open `wp-filebase/languages/template.po` with [Poedit](http://www.poedit.net/download.php) and save as `wpfb-xx_YY.po` (`xx` is your language code, `YY` your country).
 Poedit will create the file `wpfb-xx_YY.po`.
 Put this file in `wp-filebase/languages` and share it if you like (attach it to an email or post it on my blog).